nestjs/docs.nestjs.com/content/techniques/file-upload.md

 @UseInterceptors(FileInterceptor('file'))
 uploadFileAndValidate(@UploadedFile(
   new FileSizeValidationPipe(),
-  // all other validators here
+  // other pipes can be added here
 ) file: Express.Multer.File, ) {
   return file;
 }